itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 From now on I will be pre-releasing the mod on my Patreon/GitHub about one month in advance before I update it on gta5-mods.com https://www.patreon.com/midnightclubunlimited

-Also if you could subscribe, I already know I got your like 😋 https://www.youtube.com/@midnightclubunlimited
+Also if you could subscribe
+https://www.youtube.com/@midnightclubunlimited

 and follow me on instagram